Treatment for depression

 The first clinical studies to match the effectiveness of acupuncture for depression with conservative management were published in the 1970s.

 While ECT somewhat decreased the severity of the depressive symptoms, signs of profound memory loss, misperception, and incomprehension were raised.
-The EAT version of acupuncture for depression caused substantial remission of the disease.
-Beth Kurland, Ph.D., accentuated that EAT works more effectively when combined with traditional treatment and is less effective if performed alone.
+The EAT version of acupuncture for depression caused a substantial remission of the disease.
+Beth Kurland, Ph.D., emphasized that EAT works more effectively when combined with traditional treatment and is less effective if performed alone.

 Notwithstanding ongoing pharmacological and psychological care, patients with depression show high relapse rates.